rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAzure.md

 - There is a single argument of type AddAzureCloudAccountWithoutOauthInput.
 - Returns AddAzureCloudAccountWithoutOauthReply.
+### backupaddirectory
+Backs up the Azure AD directory.

+- There is a single argument of type BackupAzureAdDirectoryInput.
+- Returns list of CreateOnDemandJobReplys.
+### completeadappsetup
+Completes the creation flow for an Azure AD app.

+- There is a single argument of type CompleteAzureAdAppSetupInput.
+- Returns CompleteAzureAdAppSetupReply.
+### completeadappupdate
+Completes an update to the Azure AD directory app.

+- There is a single argument of type CompleteAzureAdAppUpdateInput.
+- Returns System.String.
 ### completecloudaccountoauth
 Complete the Azure OAuth flow and pass the authorization code.